TNOCS/WorldExplorer/README.md

 ![Example](http://i.imgur.com/MEwIH56.png)

+# Lessons Learned
+Also see the [Lessons Learned](https://github.com/TNOCS/WorldExplorer/wiki/Lessons-Learned) section in the Wiki, which contains some tips to develop Hololens applications for Unity.

 # Build instructions

 First, make sure that you can run the local tile server.
 See the build instructions in the `world-explorer-server` folder.